 They are currently functioning under a timed-ticketing procedure due to covid so ask that you purchase tickets ahead of time.

-5. See a Popular Concert
+5. Attend a Popular Concert

 Boston attracts a lot of notable musicians throughout the year, but there are even more great performances than usual during the summer months.